 Before authenticating, you'll want to ensure that you're logged in to the Gmail account for your mailbox address (e.g., firstname.lastname@example.org).
 Google OAuth will not work with Google Groups addresses.

-Open the desired mailbox and head over to Mailbox Settings > Connection Settings.
+Open the desired mailbox and head over to Mailbox Settings > Outgoing Email.

-Select the Use my custom outgoing (SMTP) settings option.
-Click on the Send with Gmail button, and then the Sign in with Google button.
+Select the Use custom SMTP option.
+Choose Send with Gmail from the drop-down list, and then click Sign in with Google.

 Choose the Google account associated with your mailbox address or choose Use another account to sign in to Google as the mailbox address.
 Click the blue Allow button on the next screen to allow Help Scout to use that Gmail account to send email.

-The next page will take you back to Help Scout where you will have a Sending via... confirmation stating that your SMTP settings are properly set up.
-Don't forget to hit the blue Save Settings button.
+The next page will take you back to Help Scout where you will have a Sending via... confirmation stating that your outgoing settings are properly set up.
+Don't forget to hit the blue Save button.

-You can disconnect from Google OAuth at anytime by clicking on the blue Disconnect link next to the Google icon.
+You can disconnect from Google OAuth at anytime by clicking on the blue Disconnect button.